paper-trail-gem/paper_trail/README.md

     >> t.amount                         # 100
     >> t.location.latitude              # 12.345

-Note if you update the parent and child record in one go (in the same database transaction), and later reify the parent as it was before that update, you may not get the child as it was before the update.
-This is rather annoying.
-The problem is that PaperTrail doesn't know which records in the `versions` table are "together", i.e. which were in the same database transaction.
-So if the child's version record was created before the parent's, PaperTrail will think the parent was looking at the post-update version of the child when it (the parent) was updated.
-The solution is to make PaperTrail aware of transactions, or perhaps requests/actions (e.g. [Efficiency's transaction ID middleware](http://github.com/efficiency20/ops_middleware/blob/master/lib/e20/ops/middleware/transaction_id_middleware.rb)).
+The implementation is complicated by the edge case where the parent and child are updated in one go, e.g. in one web request or database transaction.
+PaperTrail doesn't know about different models being updated "together", so you can't ask it definitively to get the child as it was before the joint parent-and-child update.

+The correct solution is to make PaperTrail aware of requests or transactions (c.f.
+[Efficiency's transaction ID middleware](http://github.com/efficiency20/ops_middleware/blob/master/lib/e20/ops/middleware/transaction_id_middleware.rb)).
+In the meantime we work around the problem by finding the child as it was a few seconds before the parent was updated.
+By default we go 3 seconds before but you can change this by passing the `:has_one` option to `reify`:

+    >> t = treasure.versions.last.reify(:has_one => 1)       # look back 1 second instead of 3

+If you are shuddering, take solace from knowing you can opt out of these shenanigans:

+    >> t = treasure.versions.last.reify(:has_one => false)   # I say no to "workarounds"!

-Unfortunately PaperTrail doesn't auto-restore `:has_many` associations (I can't get it to work) or `:belongs_to` (I ran out of time looking at `:has_many`).
+Opting out means your `:has_one` associated objects will be the live ones, not the ones the user saw at the time.
+Since PaperTrail doesn't auto-restore `:has_many` associations (I can't get it to work) or `:belongs_to` (I ran out of time looking at `:has_many`), this at least makes your associations wrong consistently ;)

 ## Has-Many-Through Associations